Kotlin/KEEP/proposals/scripting-support.md

     should compile script into the appropriate class
   - *Dependencies* - external libraries that could be used in the script
   - *Default imports* - import statements implicitly added to any compiled script
-  - *Environment variables* - global variables with types that is assumed visible in the script scope
+  - *Provided properties* - properties with types that is assumed visible in the script scope
   - etc.
 - *Script Evaluator* - the service that will actually evaluate the compiled scripts in the required execution environment
 - *Evaluation configuration* - set of properties defining an environment for the evaluation, including:
-  - *Environment variables* - actual values of the environment variables from compilation configuration
+  - *Provided properties* - actual values of the provided properties from the compilation configuration
   - etc.

 Some of these parameters could be wrapped into a *Script Definition* for easier identification of the script types